AnyChart/docs.anychart.com/Basic_Charts_Types/Column_Chart.md

     chart.yAxis(0).orientation('right');
 ```

-Look at the demonstration of this feature on the Single-series sample:
+Look at the demonstration of this feature in the Single-series sample:

 {sample}BCT\_ColumnChart\_03{sample}

 ### Inversion

-AnyChart allows to invert any axis: Y, X or any extra axis.
-Inversion is controlled by axis **.inverted()**:
+AnyChart allows to invert any axis: Y, X or any extra.
+Inversion is controlled by axis **scale().inverted()**:

 ```
     chart.yScale().inverted(true);
 ```
-Look at the demonstration of Y Axis inversion on the Single-series sample:
+Look at the demonstration of Y-Axis inversion in the Single-series sample:

 {sample}BCT\_ColumnChart\_04{sample}

 ### Minimum and Maximum

-By default AnyChart calculates axis minimum and maximum automatically, you can see it on the scale inversion chart
-sample above: minimal value on the Y Axis is 6.000, and maximum is 21.000.
-You can control these values by setting
-**.maximum()** and **.minimum()** parameters of the scale:
+By default AnyChart calculates axis the minimum and the maximum automatically.
+You can see this on the scale inversion chart sample above: the minimal value of the Y-Axis is 6.000, and maximum is 21.000.
+You can control these values by setting **.maximum()** and **.minimum()** parameters of the scale:

 ```
-    chart.yScale().minimum('0').maximum('50000');
+   chart.yScale().minimum('6000').maximum('20000');
 ```

-Look at the demonstration of maximum and minimum values on the Single-series sample:
+Look at the demonstration of the maximum and the minimum values in the Single-series sample:

 {sample}BCT\_ColumnChart\_05{sample}

 ## Padding

-The special thing about column charts are the paddings between columns and column groups (in multi-series charts), on
-the picture below you can see what are these paddings:
+The special thing about column charts are the paddings between columns and column groups (in multi-series charts).
+The picture below shows what are these paddings:

 ![](http://www.anychart.com/products/anychart/docs/users-guide/img/column-paddings.gif)

-If you want to set these paddings you need to set {api:anychart.charts.Cartesian#barsPadding}**.barsPadding()**{api} or {api:anychart.charts.Cartesian#barGroupsPadding}**.barGroupsPadding()**{api} parameters in **chart**.
+If you want to set these paddings you need to set {api:anychart.charts.Cartesian#barsPadding}**.barsPadding()**{api} or {api:anychart.charts.Cartesian#barGroupsPadding}**.barGroupsPadding()**{api} parameters in the **chart**.
 Paddings are measured as a ratio to column width (columns widths are calculated automatically).
-For example, if you set **.barsPadding()** to 0.5 - the space between two columns will be equal to the half of each column width.
-If you want to have no padding between columns or groups you should set **.barsPadding()** and **.barGroupsPadding()** to 0.
+For example, if you set **.barsPadding()** to 0.5, the space between two columns will be equal to the half of each column width.
+If you don't want any padding between columns or groups you should set **.barsPadding()** and **.barGroupsPadding()** to 0.

-Here is a sample of multi-series column chart with **.barsPadding()** and **.barGroupsPadding()** set to -0.1 and 2, accordingly, negative **.barsPadding()** leads to columns overlay and large **.barGroupsPadding()** moves column groups away from each other:
+Here is the sample of multi-series column chart with **.barsPadding()** and **.barGroupsPadding()** set to -0.1 and 2; accordingly, negative **.barsPadding()** leads to columns overlay and large **.barGroupsPadding()** moves column groups away from each other:

 {sample}BCT\_ColumnChart\_06{sample}

 ## Visualization

-In this section we will describe main parts of column chart style and demonstrate how style can be applied.
+In this section we will describe the main elements of column chart style and demonstrate how style can be applied.

 The main idea of styles is to segregate visualization and data definition.
-Visual appearance of columns is defined
-using certain styles.
-Style can be applied to all column charts or single column.
+Visual appearance of columns is defined using certain styles.
+The style can be applied to all column charts or a single column.

-On the image below you can see what **Chart** can be decorated with: fill (including solid color fill, hatch fill,  image fill and gradient fill), border and effects applied to whole column.
+On the image below you can see which elements the **Chart** can be decorated with: fill (including solid color fill, hatch fill, image fill and gradient fill), border and effects applied to whole column.

 ![](http://www.anychart.com/products/anychart/docs/users-guide/img/column_styles_diagram.gif)

-Styles are also used to make charts interactive, you can define how elements will be displayed by default and when user moves cursor over an element.
+Styles are also used to make charts interactive: you can define how elements will be displayed by default and when hovered.

 ### Basic Sample

 Now, let's find out how to create a simple style and apply it to the chart.
-As we've already told style consists of several elements, here is a structure:
+As we've already mentioned, style consists of several elements, like in the structure below:

 ```
     chart.column([